r-wein/Evolutionary-Computing-Java/README.md

 ## About this Project
 ### Origin
-This is my final project for a software engineering class I took in the Summer of 2016.
+This is my final project for a software engineering class I took in the summer of 2016.
 It absolutely works, but many design decisions and coding practices show my inexperience at this point.

 ### Installation
 Currently, the only way to get this code is to clone the repository.